SERVICE CONTACT DETAILS

 Commonwealth Home Support Program (CHSP): Is entry level co-ordinated services for frail older people who need assistance with daily tasks, but are still able to live independently at home and don’t yet need high level support.
 The program supports individuals and is also an initiative to assist carers to take a break from their usual caring roles.

-CHSP supports frail older people over the age of 65yrs (or 50 years and over for Aboriginal Torres Strait Islander people) who need assistance with daily living to remain independently at home and in the community, also providing support to carers by providing planned respite services.
+CHSP supports frail older people over the age of 65yrs (or 50 years and over for Aboriginal and Torres Strait Islander people) who need assistance with daily living to remain independently at home and in the community, also providing support to carers by providing planned respite services.

 Carer Relationships and Carer Support Assists Carers with: